API Guide¶

 Set Is active to unchecked in the admin UI.
 The record is retained for audit purposes; the key immediately stops authenticating.

-Submission API Key
+Submission API Key¶

 Authorization: ApiKey <key>

-Issued when a service is registered (via the web form or POST /api/v1/submissions/).
 Scoped to a single submission.
 The plaintext key is shown once — store it securely.

 Two scopes are available (set by admins via the API Key admin):

-Scope REST API Web edit form (/update/edit/)
+| Scope | REST API | Web edit form (/update/edit/) |

-read GET only View form (GET), cannot submit
+GET only | View form (GET), cannot submit |

-write GET + PATCH View and submit changes
+GET + PATCH | View and submit changes |

 Scope is enforced consistently in both the REST API and the web edit form.
-A read key stored in the update session can load the pre-populated form for inspection but any POST attempt is rejected and redirected to the key-entry page.

 Using it: